apps-on-work/Clive-2.2/README.md

 # Clive-2.2
-A newer and updated version of Clive 1.9 with Slash Cmds :p
+A better and upgraded version of Clive 1.9 with Slash Cmds :p

 With Youtube search feature (for now)